SE-Alpha-Project/hw2/README.md

 Merge sort is a sorting algorithm that follows the divide-and-conquer approach.
 It works by recursively dividing the input array into smaller subarrays and sorting those subarrays then merging them back together to obtain the sorted array.

+Merge sort is efficient with a time complexity of \( O(n \log n) \), making it suitable for large datasets.
+It is also a stable sorting algorithm, meaning it preserves the relative order of equal elements from the original input.

 <div align="center">
 <img src="https://willrosenbaum.com/assets/img/2022f-cosc-311/merge-sort.gif" width="600">
 </div>